EnergyModels/temoatools/README.md

 6) Optional: Make modifications to temoa source code for running simulations in parallel from a terminal
     1) comment out lines 548-551 of temoa_run.py
+        >
-        -     try:  # make compatible with Python 2.7 or 3
+             try:  # make compatible with Python 2.7 or 3
-	    -            raw_input() # Give the user a chance to confirm input
+	                raw_input() # Give the user a chance to confirm input
-	    -     except:
+	         except:
-        -            input()"
+                    input()"

-Sample commands for UVA's Rivanna supercomputer (Check https://www.anaconda.com/distribution/#download-section for the current python 2.7 anaconda module if this example does not work):
+Sample commands for running on Rivanna, UVA's high performance computing system*:

         module load anaconda/2019.10-py3.7